soggybag/ios-ui-design/README.md

-# iOS UI Desing
+# iOS UI Design

+The goal of this class will not be to build whole applications. instead the focus will be digging into UIView and all of the UI elements built from UIView to get a deeper understanding into how they work.
+Then to apply these ideas to build new custom UI elements.

+The end product of the class will be a library of UI elements that improve on and customize the existing UI elements, and building new UI elements from scratch.

+Class projects will include the creation of a Make School set of UI elements.
+Students will all contribute to the library using Github.
+To goal for each student is to provide at least on new and unique UI element to the library.

 ## Rough Outline

 A choose your own adventure class covering UIKit components and more.

 - UIKit overview, a look at each component
     - UILabel